captainKeller/modx-base-image/README.md

 During the first run, the container will:
 1. Initialize MariaDB
 2. Create the MODX database and user
-3. Build the MODX transport package (if using Git source)
+3. Build the MODX transport package
 4. Install MODX via the CLI installer

 ## Using This Image in Your MODX Extra Repository